Understanding the New Wage Cap: How Does the Rs. 18,000 Limit Affect You?

 pca

-Section 1(6) of the payment of wages act, 1936 - Wages payable to an employed person - Specified amount of wages payable under section 1(6)
+Section 1(6) of the Payment of Wages Act, 1936 - Wages payable to an employed person - Specified amount of wages payable under Section 1(6)

 NOTIFICATION NO. SO 2260(E), DATED 11-9-2012

-In exercise of the powers conferred by sub-section (6) of section 1 of Payment of Wages Act, 1936 (4 of 1936), the Central Government, on the basis of figures of the Consumer Expenditure Survey published by the National Sample Survey Organisation, hereby specifies Rupees eighteen thousand per month as the wages under said sub-section (6).
+In exercise of the powers conferred by sub-section (6) of Section 1 of the Payment of Wages Act, 1936 (4 of 1936), the Central Government, on the basis of figures of the Consumer Expenditure Survey published by the National Sample Survey Organisation, hereby specifies Rupees eighteen thousand per month as the wages under said sub-section (6).

 Shukla Narsingh